ChenZiHong-Gavin/GraphGen-Cookbook/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to GraphGen's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+GraphGen is a framework for synthetic data generation guided by knowledge graphs.
+Here is our **paper** <https://github.com/open-sciencelab/GraphGen/tree/main/resources/GraphGen.pdf>_.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It begins by constructing a fine-grained knowledge graph from the source text, then identifies knowledge gaps in LLMs using the expected calibration error metric, prioritizing the generation of QA pairs that target high-value, long-tail knowledge.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Furthermore, GraphGen incorporates multi-hop neighborhood sampling to capture complex relational information and employs style-controlled generation to diversify the resulting QA data.

 .. note::